Ehkso/C-MLP/README.md

-# C-onvolutional_NN
+# C-MLP
-A - catastrophically slow - CNN, written in C.
 I'm only making this public to own my mistakes and so people can point fingers and laugh at my precautionary tale.

 ## Basically, what happened was this:
-- "CNNs and other Neural Networks are generally written in Python."
+- "MLPs and other Neural Networks are generally written in Python."
 - "But C is faster and more fun than Python"
 - "Let's make a CNN in C!"
 - - This is fine